 Regular Trips, Visitors and Competitions

-- The Third Form visit Whipsnade Zoo to carry out work related to the adaptation of organisms.
+- The Second Form visit Whipsnade Zoo to carry out work related to the adaptation of organisms.

 - Members of the Third and Fourth Forms take part in the Biology Challenge competition, a challenging and interesting biology competition which acts as a junior version of the British Biology Olympiad (see below) and is also organised by the Royal Society of Biology.